Is it possible to start a money making blog in 2020 with zero experience and a small budget?

 Are you curious about the process of starting a money making blog from scratch?

-Let me answer a few common blogging questions first and then we'll get started.
+Let me answer a few common blogging questions first.

 Bloggers make money a few different ways.
 Most monetize their blog in more than one way.